DD 009: The 10 Biggest Dog Training Myths Debunked

 – Oh no they are not!
 In fact very often the dogs that cause trouble are the really clever, intelligent dogs who would naturally become the pack leaders in the wild.
 Dogs who challenge you are usually not that impressed with your performance and actions and are looking for you to step up to the mark!

-To step up to the mark and become the amazing pack leader that your dog is waiting for join my Online Dog Training program.
+To step up to the mark and become the amazing pack leader that your dog is waiting for join my program, The Dog Calming Code.

 Have a great training day, and as always, love your dog ☺